PhD Scholarship in Advanced Composite Materials

-- be an Australian citizen, Australian permanent resident or a self-funded international student
+- be an Australian citizen, or Australian permanent resident

 - provide evidence of good oral and written communication skills

-- demonstrate ability to work as part of a multi-disciplinary research team
+- demonstrate an ability to work as part of a multi-disciplinary research team

-- meet RMIT University’s entry requirements for the higher degree by research.
+- meet RMIT University’s entry requirements for the Higher Degree by Research programs.

 How to apply